 Did I mention dogs yet?
 Dogs.
 Dogs dogs dogs.
 I spend a lot of time with dogs.
 I run a force free dog training business, so dogs are a pretty important part of my day-to-day life.
 Plus, my own dogs are pretty much the coolest thing in the universe.
 Training with my dogs is one of my greatest joys in life, and also something that I geek out over training mechanics, learning theory and counter-conditioning protocols.
 I can't remember the last time I wore clothes that weren't lightly peppered with dog fur.
 You don't need to have dogs of your own, but people who don't like pets would probably consider my house a special sort of torture.
 Because dogs.

 I am fascinated by geek culture, but I seem to enjoy it vicariously more than directly.
-I like to spend time with people who are really involved in geek culture and I like to spend time on the periphery of it, but rarely feel comfortable actually partaking of the nerdery.
+I like to spend time with people who are really involved in geek culture and I like to spend time on the periphery of fandom, but rarely feel comfortable actually partaking of the nerdery.
 That said, I play a handful of truly terrible video games that you've never heard of (yes, they're really that bad, and no, you've really never heard of them), and I can geek out about Doctor Who or Dragonriders of Pern with the best of them.
 I've also intermittently played a dog show simulation game for the past decade and show no signs of stopping.

-I've written novels, taught a rat to shake hands, spun yarn from dog fur and made dinosaur noises during sex (for the record: he started it).
 I am a proud creature, but I have a healthy dose of flailing idiot running around in my head, too.
 I don't like being trapped in any single worldview, be it silly or serious, masculine or feminine, old or young, hatefully misanthropic or irrepressibly idealistic.
-I like to play puppets with life and I adore people who will match me without question in any emotional arena we happen to stumble upon.